ventaur/JsSlotMachine/README.md

 JS Slot Machine
 =========================
-This is a slot machine game, written in JavaScript.
+A slot machine game, written in JavaScript.

 ### JS Config for VS Code
 VS Code looks for a `jsconfig.json` file in order find explicit configuration for the JS project.
 Ours is located in the `/src` directory in order to scope the project there.
 We also configure exclusions for the `main*` Typings in favor of the `browser*` ones.